 The nuclear symbol consists of three parts: the symbol of the element, the atomic number of the element and the mass number of the specific isotope.

-Here is an example of a nuclear symbol:
+Example #1: Here is a nuclear symbol:

 The element symbol, Li, is that for lithium.